hashicorp/aws-service-catalog-engine-for-tfc/README.md

 #### Amazon SQS
 The Amazon SQS contains information regarding Service Catalog workloads.
 The Amazon SQS service can provide information regarding Lambda triggers, tagging, access policies, and more for a given queue.
 It also contains the dead-letter queue.
 Each queue has its own “message retention period,” which is the duration that the messages will be kept.
 The message retention period is configurable, and is set to 4 days by default for the TFC-RE.
 For more information on Amazon SQS, please refer to this AWS developer [documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/welcome.html), and for more information on setting queue attributes, please refer to this AWS developer [documentation](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/APIReference/API_SetQueueAttributes.html).

-### Monitoring with TFC
+### Monitoring in Terraform Cloud/Enterprise

 #### Run Outputs
-There are a few places where you can monitor your organization’s TFC runs and workspaces, but one of the easiest places to monitor them is under the “Runs” tab for a particular workspace.
+There are a few places where you can monitor your organization’s runs and workspaces, but one of the easiest places to monitor them is under the “Runs” tab for a particular workspace.
 The “Runs” tab will contain each run for a particular workspace.
 Additionally, you can click into a workspace run from this view, allowing you to gain further insight into the state of the run and where and why it errored.
 This view also contains the raw log for a given run and its sentinel mocks.
 For more information on TFC runs, please refer to this [documentation](https://developer.hashicorp.com/terraform/cloud-docs/api-docs/run).

 ### Monitoring TFE Token Rotation
 To monitor token rotation, an AWS Admin can search for metrics related to the `TerraformEngineRotateToken` event rule in AWS CloudWatch.
 We recommend that you set up an AWS CloudWatch alarm for token rotation in the event that an error occurs.
 For more information on CloudWatch alarms, please refer to this  AWS developer [documentation](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/AlarmThatSendsEmail.html).